Accelerated First-Order Methods: Differential Equations and Lyapunov Functions: Discrete Dynamics for Non-smooth Objectives

 such that

 Unfortunately, in many cases of interest this is not possible.
-To get around this, we allow $g_n \notin \partial f(x_n^\prime)$.
-Then, we observe that our Lyapunov argument still works as long as the following decrease condition can be guaranteed.
+To get around this, we allow $g_n \notin \partial f(x_n^\prime)$, and generalize the condition \eqref{decrease-condition}.
+In particular, we will show that our Lyapunov argument still works if we replace the decrease condition \eqref{decrease-condition} by the more general condition

 Let us examine this condition for a moment.
 Note that if $g_n \in \partial f(x_n^\prime)$, then by the strong convexity, we have

 So, in this case, the above condition is equivalent to a decrease in the objective.